Milliman-PRM/Milliman-Access-Portal/Notes/MAP External Authentication Form.md

+# Background

+The following instructions should be provided to external clients who wish to configure their authentication servers to work MAP.

+These instructions should only be shared with clients by, or with the approval of, the Infrastructure and Security team.

+# Instructions for client (ADFS/WS-Federation)

-Milliman Access Portal (MAP) supports user authentication by external systems using Ws-Federation.
-This enables systems such as Microsoft ADFS to be used for account management.
+Milliman Access Portal (MAP) supports authentication with ADFS/WS-Federation as a Relying Party.
+Configure your relying parties using the following configuration.
+Please note that this should be configured for WS-Federation Passive, not SAML or SAML 2.

-The following is a guide for a successful configuration of ADFS for integration with MAP.

 - Relying party idententifier:
    - https://map.milliman.com - Production